 2014 – So Long, See You Tomorrow

 Bombay Bicycle Club essentially created their own genre with A Different Kind of Fix so it makes sense for them to continue exploring this path they forged in 2011 with 2014’s So Long See You Tomorrow.
 Unlike their three previous albums, So Long wasn’t released the year after Fix.
 Now, let me be completely honest, I’ve never quite a fan of So Long, See You Tomorrow.
-They were able to completely reinvent themselves in such a short span of time that I was excited to hear what they’d create and how much they’d grown in three years.
+They were able to completely reinvent themselves in such a short period that I was excited to hear what they’d create and how much they’d grown in three years.
 To me, So Long was a disappointment upon its release.
 Having absolutely loved their past three albums, So Long just sounded generic and uninspired, to my 21-year-old self, but today I will relisten to their last official album and attempt to craft a new/different point of view on the album.

 Immediately, we’re made aware of Steadman’s newfound love of loops and samples, something he’d go on to invest his time into with his solo post-BBC project, Mr. Jukes.
 But going back to So Long, the music’s mixing is already different than the previous albums.
 Before, drums, bass, and guitar were front and center.
 Now, they’re pushed to the back of the mix.
 Instead, the samples and loops are the focus of Overdone.
 Again, Steadman is accompanied by another singer.
 Although this was welcome and exciting in Fix’s Shuffle, it almost feels unwelcome in Overdone.
 Near the end of the track, we’re greeted by a drum fill reminiscent of the one from Emergency Contraception Blues but it sounds like an overproduced imitation.